-At What Age Should I Start Making 401(k) Withdrawals?
+At What Age Should I Start 401(k) Withdrawals?

-There are plenty of best practices about how money goes in and grows in a 401(k), but in this article, we tackle the rules related to the age at which you can withdraw from 401(k) plans.
+There are plenty of best practices for growing your money in a 401(k), but in this article, we tackle the rules related to the age at which you can withdraw from 401(k) plans.

 By withdrawal, we mean taking money out of the plan (preferably gradually), paying your taxes on the withdrawal amount, and spending it.
 A rollover to an IRA or a transfer to a new 401(k) plan is not the type of withdrawal we’re talking about here.